 Because of limited amount of genomic resources and a low polymorphism in cultivated germplasm, initial genetic mapping studies were restricted to inter-specific mapping populations.
 These mapping populations were derived from wide crosses between C. arietinum and C. reticulatum and between C. arietinum and C. echinospermum (Collard et al., 2003).
-While several research groups used the C. arietinum $\times C$. reticulatum mapping population for developing genetic map by deploying a variety of molecular markers (Table 4), the mapping population based on C. arietinum $\times C$. echinospermum cross has been used occasionally.
+While several research groups used the C. arietinum × C. reticulatum mapping population for developing genetic map by deploying a variety of molecular markers (Table 4), the mapping population based on C. arietinum × C. echinospermum cross has been used occasionally.

-ICRISAT in collaboration with several partners like University of California- Davis, USA, and University of Frankfurt, Germany has recently developed a comprehensive genetic map of chickpea that is comprised of >1500 marker loci including 315 SSR and 420 SNP loci.
+ICRISAT in collaboration with several partners like the University of California, Davis, USA, and the University of Frankfurt, Germany, has recently developed a comprehensive genetic map of chickpea that comprises > 1500 marker loci including 315 SSR and 420 SNP loci.
 Part of this map has already been published (Nayak et al., 2010).
-Recently a consensus map with 555 loci also has been developed by Millan et al. (2010) based on five crosses i.e. FLIP 84-92C(3) × PI599072, Hadas × Cr205, ICC 4958 × PI489777, ILC 72 × Cr5-10 and ICCL 81001 × Cr5-9.
+Recently, a consensus map with 555 loci has also been developed by Millan et al. (2010) based on five crosses, i.e. FLIP 84-92C(3) × PI 599072, Hadas × Cr205, ICC 4958 × PI 489777, ILC 72 × Cr5-10 and ICCL 81 001 × Cr5-9.

-For trait mapping, it is however important to develop genetic maps based on intra-specific mapping populations (Fig. 1).
-In past, several genetic maps were also developed by employing intra-specific (kabuli and desi) crosses and QTLs/markers associated with different agronomic traits have been identified (Table 4).
-At ICRISAT also, recently two intra-specific maps have been developed for ICC 4958 × ICC 1882 (253 SSR loci) and ICC 283 × ICC 8261 (191 SSR loci).
-These maps have been used to identify the hotspot containing QTLs for several drought tolerance related traits in chickpea genome (unpublished data).
-Recently a consensus intra-specific genetic map of chickpea has been constructed by merging linkage maps from 10 different populations based on SSR markers as bridging markers (Millan et al., 2010).
+For trait mapping, it is, however, important to develop genetic maps based on intra-specific mapping populations (Fig. 1).
+In past, several genetic maps were also developed by employing intra-specific (kabuli and desi) crosses, and QTLs/markers associated with different agronomic traits have been identified (Table 4).
+At ICRI-SAT also, recently two intra-specific maps have been developed for ICC 4958 × ICC 1882 (253 SSR loci) and

+Table 4.
+Molecular genetic maps developed for chickpea